On this page, you’ll learn how to configure and use Universal Profiling. This page covers:

 Set up Universal Profiling on an Elastic Cloud deploymentedit

-To set up Universal Profiling on your Elastic Cloud deployment, you need to:
+To set up Universal Profiling on your Elastic Cloud deployment, you need to configure data ingestion first.

 Configure data ingestionedit